 Review the Germany portion of the Foreign Clearance Guide (DoD 4500.54-G) and complete your Country Clearance Request accordingly.

 Foreign Military Sale request for visits may be submitted by e-mail or through the Aircraft and Personnel Automated Clearance System (APACS).
 All requests should be submitted at least 30 days prior to the visit.

-- Complete the Request for Visit (RFV) form (germany_form.doc) and e-mail RFV form (in MS Word format) to BerlinODCRFV@state.gov
+- Complete the Request for Visit (RFV) form (found at https://www.fcg.pentagon.mil/) and e-mail RFV form to BerlinRFV@state.gov

 - The Aircraft and Personnel Automated Clearance System (APACS) is found at https://apacs.dtic.mil/apacs/